carpentries/instructor-training/_episodes/02-practice-learning.md

 Alternatively, a child who attributes sentient will to a vehicle will have to work much harder to make sense of a broken alternator.

-A mental model may be understood as a collection of concepts and facts, connected by relationships.
-The mental model of an expert in any given subject will be far more complex than that of a novice, including both more concepts and more detailed and numerous relationships.
-However, **both may be perfectly useful** in certain contexts.

 ### The power (and limitations) of analogies
 Some mental models can be succinctly summarized by comparison to something else that is more universally understood.
 In education, gardening analogies are